mauricioaniche/repodriller/README.md

 }
 ```

+_Right now, you should pass the full path of the project.
+Shortcuts such as ~/ do not work._

 In practice, RepoDriller will open the Git repository and will extract all information that is inside.
 Then, the framework will pass each commit to all processors.
 Let's write our first _DevelopersProcessor_.
 It is fairly simple.
 All we will do is to implement _CommitVisitor_.
 And, inside of _process()_, we print the commit hash and the name of the developer.
 RepoDriller gives us nice objects to play with all the data: